Afghanistan: Taliban offensive puts Iran in a bind | DW | 12.08.2021

 Since last weekend, Iranian border guards have been on constant alert as Taliban fighters stand guard on the other side of the border.

 The Taliban currently control more than half of Afghanistan's approximately 400 districts and also several provincial capitals.
-According to the UN refugee agency UNHCR, nearly 250,000 Afghans have been internally displaced due to the latest bout of violence and are on the run.
+According to the UN refugee agency UNHCR, nearly 250,000 Afghans have been internally displaced due to the latest bout of violence.

 Many people, including soldiers, have fled toward Iran to seek refuge.